 A room will be set aside for a staff office.
 All files etc. will be securely stored there.
+This room will also be used for staff sleepovers.

-There is a large kitchen cum dining room with a pleasant conservatory area to the side.
+There is a large kitchen cum dining room.
 There is also a utility room and laundry facilities will be located there.
-Adequate storage will be provided including a large airing cupboard.
+Adequate storage will be provided including two large airing cupboards.
+A comfortably furnished sitting room had patio doors leading to the garden area.

-There are extensive garden areas to the front, side and rear of the building which were being landscaped at the time of inspection.
-The team leader and person in charge discussed plans to have appropriate garden equipment and furniture in place.
+There was a small secure garden area to the rear of the building.
+The regional manager discussed plans to have appropriate garden furniture in place.

-Adequate parking will be available at the rear of the building and the person in charge discussed plans to have a one way system in place.
+Limited parking will be available at the front of the building and additional parking is available nearby.
 There will be suitable arrangements for the safe disposal of general waste.